Water Vole Surveys

 Water voles are protected under Schedule 5 of the Wildlife and Countryside Act (1981) (as amended) against killing and injury as well as damage, or the blocking of access, to their places of protection.
 If survey or a record search indicates that you may have water voles on land that you wish to develop, the Local Authority may require a water vole survey.

-Water vole surveys are carried out between March and September during the breeding season when the species are most active.
-May and June are the optimal periods for survey which are weather dependent.
+Water vole surveys are carried out between mid-April and September during the breeding season when the species are most active.
+May and June are the optimal periods for survey which are weather dependent and two survey visits should be undertaken, the first between mid-April and June, and the second between July and September.

 Habitat suitability assessments can be undertaken over the winter.
 A water vole survey involves searching the site for evidence which includes: burrows, latrines, footprints, runs in vegetation, grazed ‘lawns’, feeding remains and sightings of live or deceased animals .